nd1012/TSA-Client/README.md

     Console.WriteLine($"Timestamp token: {info}");
 ```

 All methods of the `TSA` class are XML documented.
+Find the developer reference of the latest release [here](https://nd1012.github.io/TSA-Client/).

 ## Good to know